The Gray Areas of Patient Experiences

 Related to iron

-OPTIMAL AMOUNT OF IRON: Over the years, it appeared to female patients who reported back that optimal for their serum iron seemed to be “close to” 110 in those kind or ranges, or “around” 23-24 or so in those ranges which only to up to the upper 20’s.
+OPTIMAL AMOUNT OF IRON: Over the years, it appeared to female patients who reported back that optimal for their serum iron seemed to be “close to” or at 110 in those kind or ranges, or “around” 23-24 or so in those ranges which only to up to the upper 20’s.
 Note the qualifications with quotes–those gray areas.
 For example, with the first range, some were just fine at 107, or 106, or 105, and etc. Gray areas for iron.

 Related to symptoms